 Finally, a debt solution that will help you to get out of debt fast.
 Use the best UK team for writing off loans, credit cards and most other forms of debt.
-If you are feeling overwhelmed with debts or facing legal action then please contact us using the form below, or call our UK helpline: 0161 960 0054.
+If you are feeling overwhelmed with debts or facing legal action then please contact us using the form below, or call : 0161 960 0054.
 We are available to talk Monday - Friday: 8am-8pm and weekends: 9am-3pm.
 Application takes minutes and you won't believe how much debt write off you can achieve.

 You have many rights.
 Don't allow yourself to be bullied by debt collectors:

 - Our team are always on hand to offer information that can help you deal with debt collectors.
 Contact us on 0161 9600054 or complete the enquiry form above

 - Never let a debt collector into your home.
 It’s easy to feel overwhelmed and bullied, so it’s vital to know your rights and understand what you can do to protect yourself.
 They can only enter your home if you, or a family member over 16, invites them in.
 They are not allowed to force their way past you or put their foot in the door.

 - If a debt collection agency contacts you by phone or text message, politely decline to give any details or confirm your identity.
 Make a note of the call and the time as you may have a case for harassment if you get persistent calls or messages.
 Contact Bennett Jones instead.